Gennie Walker: Storylines

-Gennie gets a job as a machinist at Eric Pollard's new factory, while Brenda starts working for Bob Hope (Tony Audenshaw) at the village post office and cafe.
+Gennie gets a job as a machinist at Eric Pollard's new factory, while Brenda starts working for Bob Hope (Tony Audenshaw) at the village post office and café.
 Gennie is not happy with this as it means Brenda would visit more often.
 She then becomes close to many local residents and eventually starts to tolerate her mother's presence.
 Gennie becomes concerned that Brenda is falling for Bob while his wife Viv (Deena Payne) is in prison and Gennie convinces Brenda to start dating Terry Woods (Billy Hartman) instead.
 Brenda and Gennie move into the vacant flat above the post office.
 Gennie joins the church choir after Nicola De Souza (Nicola Wheeler) hears her beautiful singing voice.
 Gennie is nervous about singing in front of other people, especially when she learns they would be entering a choir competition to help stop the church being closed as she was only comfortable singing when she was alone.
-They agreed that Gennie would stand offstage whilst Val Pollard (Charlie Hardwick) mimes to Gennie's voice, but at the event, Gennie is forced to take center stage.
+They agreed that Gennie would stand offstage whilst Val Pollard (Charlie Hardwick) mimes to Gennie's voice, but at the event, Gennie is forced to take centre stage.
 They win a prize, but afterwards, Gennie is still too self-conscious to sing in front of anyone else.

 Gennie develops feelings for Paddy, and Chas encourages her, even though she knows Paddy is more interested in her.
 Gennie sends him a Valentine's Day card, but Paddy thinks someone is making fun of him.
 Soon, Paddy and Chas get together and Gennie is hurt by her sister's actions.
-After Gennie tells her nephew, Aaron Livesy (Danny Miller), that Bob is due to give a large sum of money to his cash and carry firm, Aaron, Gennie's uncle Zak (Steve Halliwell), and Shadrach steal it to pay for repairs to Debbie Dingle's (Charley Webb) house.
+After Gennie tells her nephew, Aaron Livesy (Danny Miller), that Bob is due to give a large sum of money to his cash and carry firm, Aaron Shadrach and Zak Dingle (Steve Halliwell) steal it to pay for repairs to Debbie Dingle's (Charley Webb) house.
 Bob's reputation is damaged as he is accused of stealing the money and he blames Brenda for distracting the delivery man and they have a bitter quarrel.
 Gennie soon realises the truth and begs her family to give the money back.
 They refuse and Gennie is horrified that no one agrees with her, not even her father, but they patch up their differences a few weeks later.
 Gennie develops a crush on Bob, despite the fact he is married.
 They become close when Brenda moves in with Terry and Bob and his twins move into the flat with Gennie.
 Bob is shocked when he learns of Gennie's feelings, who attempts to involve herself with other men to move on.
 However, they later sleep together and are shocked when Viv returns.